-When you have a Flexible Spending Account (FSA), you set aside money before taxes to cover qualified out-of-pocket healthcare expenses.
-But as the year comes to an end, there are a few things you need to be aware of so you can maximize your account’s benefits.
+When you have a Flexible Spending Account (FSA), you set aside money before taxes to cover qualified out-of-pocket healthcare expenses for yourself and your family.
+As the year comes to an end, there are a few things you should be aware of so you can maximize your account’s benefits.
 Here are 4 things to know about your FSA before the year ends.

 4 things to know about your FSA before the year ends

-As with all banking accounts, you should have a general idea about how much money is in your account.
-It’s especially important at the end of the FSA plan year.
-If you don’t spend down the available balance, you risk losing some of that money for good.
+As with all bank accounts, you should have a general idea about how much money is in your account.
+This is especially important at the end of the FSA plan year.
+If you don’t spend down the available balance, you risk losing some (or all) of that money for good.

 2. Use it or Lose it, Rollover, or Grace Period?

 Do you know how your employer’s plan is setup?
 Your FSA will have one of the following:

 - Use it or lose it: This is very straightforward.
 If you don’t use all of your money before the plan year ends, you lose the remaining balance.

 - Rollover: You can roll over up to $570 to the next plan year.
 Depending on your employer, the amount could vary.